json-api/json-api/_format/1.1/index.md

 request is received, a server **SHOULD** attempt to apply the requested profiles to its response.

+Servers **MAY** add profiles to a JSON API document even if the client has not requested them.
+The recipient of a document **MUST** ignore any profile extensions in that document that it does not understand.
+The only exception to this is profiles whose support is required using the `profile` query parameter, as described below.

 ### <a href="#profile-query-parameter" id="profile-query-parameter" class="headerlink"></a> `profile` Query Parameter

 A client **MAY** use the `profile` query parameter to _require_ the server to